shipcommander/A-Continual-Learning-Framework-for-Domain-Adaptation-in-Core-Thin-Section-Analysis/README.md

-# yolo-adapter: Continual Domain Adaptation for Petrographic Thin-Section Segmentation
+# A Continual Learning Framework for Domain Adaptation in Core Thin-Section Analysis

 This repository introduces a continual domain adaptation framework for mineral-grain instance segmentation in petrographic thin-section images.